epsstan/reladomo-kata/docs/Chaining.md

 However, the bank has a new problem (on top of the ATMs being buggy).
 They have been manually adjusting the balance so many times, that they are completely unable to reason about your account's history.
+In particular
-In particular (a) they do not have a way of determining what **they thought** the balance was at a point in time AND (b) they do not have a way to track when your bank balance was adjusted
+* they do not have a way of determining what **they thought** the balance was at a point in time AND
+* they do not have a way to track when your bank balance was adjusted

 Lucikly, they have learnt about bitemporal chaining that will help them fix these problems.